 Endangered Species

 Independent oil and natural gas producers have demonstrated to be willing and committed partners in species and habitat conservation.
 These local businesses have proven it’s possible to balance a thoughtful, targeted conservation approach with energy and economic development – the very foundation for many small towns and local communities across the nation.
-However, over the past few years, there have been numerous efforts in Texas, New Mexico, Colorado, Oklahoma, and elsewhere to list hundreds of species as endangered and place hundreds of thousands of acres of land off-limits to economic development.
+However, in recent years there have been numerous efforts in Texas, New Mexico, Colorado, Oklahoma, and elsewhere to list hundreds of species as endangered and place hundreds of thousands of acres of land off-limits to economic development.
 And a new, stronger wave of threats is expected in the coming years, putting America’s independent producers at risk.

 Find more information on IPAA’s work surrounding issues relevant to endangered species below.